htcf/docs/docs/getstarted.md

 #### GUI Software

+!!!
+Note
-As the HTCF is primarily a batch queuing system for high-throughput processing of large amounts of data,  GUI application are not directly supported by the HTCF.
-GUI application installation and setup on the HTCF are left to the end user.
+    As the HTCF is primarily a batch queuing system for high-throughput processing of data, use of GUI applications are not directly supported.
+While use of GUI applications is possible using X forwarding, this can sometimes require significant desktop preparation and configuration which is beyond the scope of support.

 ### Workflow